PapaFreddie/Delani-studio/README.md

 * cd Delani-studio
 * code . or atom . depending on your editor
 ## Known Bugs
+The website has not yet achieved full responsiveness

 ## Future Plans
+Make sure the website does achieve full responsiveness
 ## Technologies Used
 * HTML
 * CSS